 So, it’s not surprising that bass players have high expectations when it comes to the pedals that sit between our instruments, amps, and audiences.
 While many pedals promise one thing and one thing only, more have begun offering several effects in one unit.

 In the world of preamp stompboxes, companies like Tech 21 (SansAmp) and MXR (M80) have led the pack with pedals that provide excellent preamp EQ, DI, and drive or distortion.
-With the Battalion Analog Preamp +DI, Electro-Harmonix jumps into this market, providing a quality pedal with sophisticated tone-sculpting options, dynamic distortion, and no-frills compression—all packaged in a rad, retro ’80s-science-fiction-style encasement.
+With the Battalion Analog Preamp +DI, Electro-Harmonix jumps into the bass preamp pedal market, providing a quality pedal with sophisticated tone-sculpting options, dynamic distortion, and no-frills compression—all packaged in a rad, retro ’80s-science-fiction-style encasement.

 As is my standard procedure in dealing with any new pedal, I began my test with a passive Fender 4-string and a complete disregard for any accompanying instructions.
 I like my initial take to focus on the sounds I can get with little or no “academic” knowledge of how the pedal works.

 Effect pedals have the right to be complicated, of course, but someone with basic familiarity of any given effect should be able to find their way around it easily enough without consulting a manual.
 Despite its many knobs and buttons (and one three-way toggle), the Battalion proved easy enough to navigate on the fly.
 Since it’s billed foremost as a preamp, I began by focusing on that aspect.

 The 4-band EQ, tailored specifically for the bass, paired well with my passive bass, allowing me to dial in punchy tones for fingerpicking and funk-style grooves.
 The sweet spot for me resulted from boosting the low-and high-mids and slightly cutting the bass and treble.